gnandeep/eventexecutor/README.md

 ## Installation

---working to updating jar to maven central repository.
+--working on updating jar to maven central repository.